-- Ex-local authority we are unable to accept leasehold ex-local authority properties. - Resale fees we are unable to accept properties with any resale/transfer fees etc. unless an age restricted property (see section 4.4).
+- Ex-local authority we are unable to accept leasehold ex-local authority properties. - Resale fees we are unable to accept properties with any resale/transfer fees etc. - Sheltered/age restricted properties we are unable to accept properties with age restrictions.